lpost45/myFlix-client/README.md

 ## Project

 This is the client side app that I built based on the API that I created in the last project.
-It allows users to view a list of movies as well as their details from the API, create and manage a profile.
+It allows users to view a list of movies as well as their details from the API, and create and manage a profile.
 It uses React, React Bootstrap, and React router.

 ## Link to API repository